-In 2013, when I started Online Writing Niche, my website design company here in New Zealand, I got the opportunity to create and manage the websites of two companies that engage in infrastructure asset management consulting.
+In 2013, when I started Online Writing Niche (now Owniche Limited), my online marketing company here in New Zealand, I got the opportunity to create and manage the websites of two companies that engage in infrastructure asset management consulting.

 For those who are not familiar with the term, Wikipedia’s definition of infrastructure asset management is “the integrated, multidisciplinary set of strategies in sustaining public infrastructure assets such as water treatment facilities, sewer lines, roads, utility grids, bridges, and railways.”

-My learning happened in a very informal way.
+My initial learning happened in a very informal way.

 Because I’m uploading contents, supervising and editing video transcriptions, and composing eBooks, I have to read the text, listen to the audio recording, and/or watch the videos on infrastructure asset management.